1 Thessalonians 4:5

 - Darby Bible

-Not in the lust of concupiscence, even as the Gentiles who know not God:
+Not in the passion of lust, like the Gentiles that know not God:

 not in the passion of lust, even as the Gentiles who don't know God;